Jeffrey Epstein: Conviction and sentencing (2008–2011)

-Epstein's cell door was left unlocked, and he had access to the attorney room where a television was installed for him, before he was moved to the Stockade's previously unstaffed infirmary.
-He worked at the office of a foundation he had created shortly before reporting to jail; he dissolved it after he had served his time.
-The Sheriff's Office received $128,000 from Epstein's non-profit to pay for the costs of extra services being provided during his work release.
-His office was monitored by "permit deputies" whose overtime was paid by Epstein.
-They were required to wear suits, and checked in "welcomed guests" at the "front desk."
-Later the Sheriff's Office said these guest logs were destroyed per the department's "records retention" rules, although the Stockade visitor logs were not.
+After 3 1/2 months, Epstein was granted work release privileges for up to twelve hours a day, six days a week, to work at the aforementioned Florida Science Foundation.
+According to the Miami Herald, Epstein's work release contravened the sheriff's policies requiring a maximum remaining sentence of ten months, and making sex offenders ineligible for the privilege.
+His office was monitored by police permit deputies whose overtime was paid by Epstein, who wore suits and checked in any guests.
+Later, the Sheriff's Office said these guest logs were destroyed per the department's records retention rules, although the Stockade visitor logs were not.
 Epstein was allowed to use his own driver to drive him between jail and his office and other appointments.